Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Results

 \subsubsection{Segment-level classification results}

-For LOIO CV, the SDLS achieves the best mean BAC, followed by the SSLS and the ULS.
-On the other hand, for the LOSO CV, the SDLS yields the best system performance, followed by the ULS and the SSLS.
-The SDLS yields the best performance for both LOIO and LOSO CV, achieving a mean BAC of 75.5\% and 76.6\%, respectively.
+For LOIO CV, the DLDS achieves the best mean BAC, followed by the SLDS and the TDS.
+On the other hand, the DLDS yields the best system performance for the LOSO CV, followed by the TDS and the SLDS.
+The DLDS yields the best performance for both LOIO and LOSO CV, achieving a mean BAC of 75.5\% and 76.6\%, respectively.
 This BAC is close to the segment IRA of the expert of 82\%.
-Similarly, employing PRI to construct the histograms yielded the best LOIO and LOSO CV results for the ULS.
+Similarly, employing PRI to construct the histograms yielded the best LOIO and LOSO CV results for the TDS.
 All three systems performed the worst on the Fortis dataset while achieving the best BAC on the NNI dataset.